 Want to download or view Creekwatchers data?
 Check out the Chesapeake Explorer website, which is part of the Chesapeake Monitoring Cooperative.
-Our program data from 2017 to 2021 are currently available, and we’ll be adding the 2022 data in early 2023.
+Our program data from 2017 to 2022 are available at this time.

 The Nanticoke Watershed Alliance’s Creekwatchers Citizen Monitoring Program began in July 2007.
 The 2007 was a partial pilot season; the program’s first full season began in 2008.
 The program’s primary goal is to accumulate long-term, scientifically credible data to monitor the health of the Nanticoke River and the Fishing Bay headwaters.
 In 2017, the program obtained Tier 3 certification of its methodology, which means that data can be used for management and policy decisions by state and federal agencies.

 From the beginning, we knew that the program was ambitious.
 With over 725,000 acres, the Nanticoke and Fishing Bay watersheds encompass five counties in two states.
 (We monitored four headwater sites in the Fishing Bay watershed from 2008-2021.)
 But we wanted to transcend political boundaries and take the “watershed perspective”–after all, water doesn’t know when it passes from one state to the next.
 The Delaware Department of Natural Resources and Environmental Control (DNREC) have supported this program since the very beginning, and we thank them and the Chesapeake Monitoring Cooperative for their on-going support.